Allied Democratic Forces insurgency: 2025

-June

-On 4 June, two people, including a suicide bomber, are killed near a Roman Catholic shrine in Kampala, Uganda, on Uganda Martyrs' Day.
-Police attribute the bombing to Allied Democratic Forces rebels.
+On 4 June, two people, including a suicide bomber, were killed near a Roman Catholic shrine in Kampala, on Uganda Martyrs' Day.
+Uganda police attributed the bombing to the ADF.

-July

 Joint Operation Shujaa forces reportedly began launching precision strikes and heavy artillery shells at the infamous Madina camp on the morning of 6 July.
-On 10 July, the UPDF claimed to have captured the ADF's primary camp, located in Apakwang, Ituri province at the time.
+On 10 July, the UPDF claimed to have captured the ADF's primary camp, located in Apakwang, Ituri Province, at the time.
 It was believed to have hosted between 1,000 and 1,500 fighters and dependents, which had consolidated six other camps into its structure in 2024.
 Col. Chris Magezi, assistant to the Chief of Defence Forces, Gen. Muhoozi Kainerugaba, said that joint forces were in pursuit of fleeing ADF rebels, which moved westwards.
 Although the attack was said to be a landmark achievement in Operation Shujaa, ADF rebels mostly managed to escape.
 No casualty or capture numbers were published.
 Joint forces' pursuit also aimed to search for hostages and better understand the ADF's logistical systems, physical and not.
 The Armed Conflict Location and Event Data (ACLED) NGO's August report believed that the success of this operation could be attributed to the increased UPDF troop deployments.
-The same report found that the most active ADF cell in 2025 was under the Commander Ahmad Mahmood Hassan (alias Abwakasi).
+The same report found that the most active ADF cell in 2025 was under the Commander Ahmad Mahmood Hassan.
 The ADF perpetrated the Komanda massacre on 27 July, when rebels arriving from Mount Hoyo, likely led by Commander Seka Umaru, killed 43 civilians in the Saint Anuarite Catholic church.